-- Delays due to external causes according to data sheet UIC 450-2. - Delay due to secondary causes according to data sheet UIC 450-2. - Delays of trains entering the National Rail Network except for delays due to the National Rail Network. - Delays of trains departing from border stations (for trains leaving the National Rail Network) due to the following rail network.
+- Delays due to external causes according to the table in annex 3C according to the data sheet UIC 450-2... - Delay due to secondary causes according to the table in annex 3C according to the data sheet UIC 450-2.
+Delays of trains entering the National Rail Network except for delays due to the National Rail Network. - Delays of trains departing from border stations (for trains leaving the National Rail Network) due to the following rail network.